|

 of care) if you choose to do most of the

-post-death care at home.
+post-deathcare at home.
 Of course,

 that is not what their business is set up for.

-However, particularly those focusing
+However, particularly those funeral

-that as at-home post-death care becomes
+may recognize that as at-home post-deathcare

-more popular they can provide an important
+becomes more popular they can provide an

-support service.
-For example, if the
+important support service.
+For example,

 In all likelihood, they would wash